 Plant berry bushes and canes – If the soil is not frozen and the weather permits, bare rooted berry plants such as raspberries and blackcurrants can be planted in the garden.
 Once the summer arrives and they start bearing fruits they offer a great little ‘eating station’ for little ones and for wildlife alike.
 Why not try planting something that you can't easily get in the supermarket so the berries will be extra special!

-Have fun with winter flowers - if your little one is into arts and crafts, pansies and violas are beautiful at this time of the year so ideal for picking and flower pressing.
-If you have grown them yourself and you know that they are organically grown you can also pick them to use as cupcake or shortbread decorations.
-There are not many winter edible flowers (unless you are growing them indoors) and these are very pretty.
+Have fun with winter flowers - If your little one is into arts and crafts, pansies and violas are beautiful at this time of the year so ideal for picking and flower pressing.
+All you really need for this is a flower press (or a big pile of books), some flowers and some paper to sandwich the flowers between.

 If you have grown pansies and violas yourself and you know that they are organically grown you can pick them to use as cupcake or shortbread decorations.
 I recently came across a lovely Instagram post from @ sowandexplore where her kids decorated home-made chocolates with fresh edible flowers, what a fantastic idea!
 Please note that there are not many winter edible flowers (unless you are growing them indoors) so before using them in cooking check that they are edible.
 Pressed flowers also make lovely decorations for cards and letters and are perfect to spend a few hours doing art with kids.

 I hope you like these half-term 'gardening fun' ideas for kids and I wish you and your mini gardener lots of enjoyment from them.
 If you do, feel free to share as a comment on this blog or on our Facebook and Instagram pages.